ElenaUJ/EventScout/README.md

 ### Google Verification

 The app is currently undergoing the verification process with Google to allow unrestricted public access.
+During this verification process, users are advised to exercise caution.
+However, as the developer (ulbrichtjones@gmail.com), I assure you that the app is safe and trustworthy.
+Please feel free to trust the developer and proceed to use the app with confidence.
+If you have any concerns or questions, please don't hesitate to reach out to me directly at ulbrichtjones@gmail.com.
+Thank you for your understanding and support.